Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

 \subsection{\alg: Overview}

-\hide{Figure \ref{fig:framework} illustrates the architecture of \alg.
-Our goal with this design is to integrate large language models (LLMs) with small pre-trained language models (SLMs) for effective schema matching.
-We seek to strategically explore the best of SLMs' efficiency and LLMs' broader semantic capabilities to create an approach that balances computational costs with semantic understanding.}

-\alg consists of two main components, a candidate retriever and a reranker, which use small and large language models to efficiently derive accurate matches.
-The intuition is to first apply a cheaper approach to retrieve and filter candidates so that a more sophisticated (and expensive) methods can be used to accurately identify the correct matches from a smaller candidate set.
-By doing so, we reduce the overall cost of schema matching and, at the same time, attain high accuracy.
-Figure~\ref{fig:framework} shows one variant of \alg that uses a fine-tuned language model as the retriever, and a large language model as the reranker.
-The use of language models enables \alg to serve as general solution that supports schema matching across multiple domains.
+\alg first applies a cheaper approach to retrieve and filter candidates so that a more sophisticated method can accurately identify the correct matches from a smaller candidate set.
+Figure~\ref{fig:framework} shows one variant of \alg that uses a fine-tuned language model as the retriever and a large language model as the reranker.

-\myparagraph{Candidate Retriever} The \emph{candidate retriever} leverages SLMs to generate a ranked list of potential matches from the target table for each input column.
-It uses column embeddings to estimate column pair similarities~\cite{cappuzzo2020creating,starmie2023}.
-SLMs are a good choice for this step given their ability to capture semantic similarity and efficiency.

-\hide{and explores new variations of this approach.
-Our retriever achieves high accuracy with SLMs even without fine-tuning, given our proposed techniques and methods of utilization, which we refer to as the base \alg.} \hide{A key component of \alg is the \emph{candidate retriever}, which returns a ranked list of columns in the target table as potential matches for each input column.
-We build on recent trends and use column embeddings to estimate column pair similarities~\cite{cappuzzo2020creating,starmie2023}, exploring new variations of this approach.
-Our retriever achieves strong accuracy even when using standard SLMs.
-Still, this component focuses on computational efficiency, and in some cases, the highest accuracy requirements may not be fully met.}